Iowa Environmental Mesonet

 Data Networks

-As of 1 April 2002, the IEM is gathering information from over 7 permanent observing networks in the State.
-These networks include...
+As of the year 2024, the IEM is gathering information from the following:

 • Cooperative Observer Program [COOP]